This example problem demonstrates how to calculate the amount of solute to add to create a specific osmotic pressure in a solution.

 Solution:

-Osmosis is the flow of a solvent into a solution through a semipermiable membrane.
+Osmosis is the flow of a solvent into a solution through a semipermeable membrane.
 Osmotic pressure is the pressure that stops the process of osmosis.
 Osmotic pressure is a colligative property of a substance since it depends on the concentration of the solute and not its chemical nature.

 Osmotic pressure is expressed by the formula: